sugarl-sudo/slack-bot-notion-rag/README.md

 Lab knowledge-assistant Slack bot that retrieves answers from Notion content using Retrieval-Augmented Generation (RAG).

-## Features (planned)
+## Features
 - Slack mention trigger and threaded replies with cited Notion sources
-- RAG pipeline powered by LangChain and Chroma vector store
+- RAG pipeline powered by LangChain, OpenAI embeddings, and Chroma vector store
-- Periodic Notion sync to keep embeddings fresh
+- Notion sync service that chunks pages and keeps the vector store up to date
 - Configuration through environment variables and `.env` files

 ## Getting Started